 In March 2010, local hospice care providers and community members were surveyed, government and health regulations reviewed, and cost projections updated.
 This research indicated that while a hospice facility was desired by the community, support in the form of grants, volunteer support, and community education programs were priorities.
 New programs and projects that could fulfill these needs were identified including a Community Education Campaign, which began in March 2011, and reinstatement of the Granting Program which supports hospice and palliative care providers.
 The Residential Hospice House Project remains viable but is a lesser priority for HCF at this time.

-In 2015, after receiving feedback from the community, HCF implemented its Assistance to Individuals program to provide assistance directly to hospice patients allowing HCF to provide priority services and community support in a thoughtful and dynamic manner.
-At this time, HCF acts as a resource for community members, funds organizations on a monthly and annual basis depending on grant type and funds hospice patients and their families on an ongoing basis.
+In 2015, after receiving updated feedback from the community, HCF implemented its Assistance to Individuals program to provide assistance directly to hospice patients allowing HCF to provide priority services and community support in a thoughtful and dynamic manner.
+At this time, HCF acts as a resource for community members, funds organizations on an annual basis, and funds hospice patients and their families on an ongoing basis.

 Current programs of the Hospice Care Foundation include: